linn221/Book-Inventory/journal.md

 - [ ] make the course clickable link, which filter the list of books by that id
 - [ ] sort the purchase records by total_bill
 - [!] extension for suggestions of eloquent method
+- [!] create new file html_templates.md for copying commonly used HTML templates
 - [x] want to separate javascript code and blade syntax
 - [?] show error messages on invalid course_id or books
 - [?] validation on update student, don't allow an existing student name or roll no